juliancabezas/webpage/content/home/posts.md

 # This widget displays recent posts from `content/post/`.
-widget = "posts"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear. date = 2016-04-20T00:00:00
+widget = "posts"  # Do not modify this line! active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear. date = 2016-04-20T00:00:00

-title = "Posts y Tutoriales recientes" subtitle = ""
+title = "Posts y Tutoriales"
+subtitle = ""

 # Number of recent posts to list.